-Like cottage cheese, curd cheese is a fresh cheese made from skim milk, has a starter added to curdle the milk, has a slight sour tang to the taste, and is not aged at all.
+It has a slight sour tang to the taste, and is not aged at all.

-Quark, ricotta, dry-curd Cottage Cheese, Fromage Frais.
+Quark, ricotta, dry-curd cottage cheese, Fromage Frais.
 Or, more precisely, 1 part half-fat cream cheese and 1 part quark.
 Or, just cottage cheese pressed through a sieve (particularly for cheese cake).

-1/3 cup = 3 1/2 oz / 100g
+⅓ cup = 3 ½ oz / 100 g

 Store for a few days refrigerated.